All About Stock Toyota Birfields

 The carrier side has no grooves, clips, or other means of retention.
 The axle is kept from sliding in and out by the hub side snap ring and circlip.
 This means that you don’t have to pull your third member out when you want to do something with the axleshafts.
 The carrier side is 30 spline.

 What the Star, Cage and Clips Look Like Installed

 Below, we’ll show what the inner axle looks like with the parts installed.
 You CANNOT put the axle together like this, we’re just showing it so that you can see what goes where.

 The round-sectioned circlip goes on the end of the inner axleshaft and keeps the shaft from pulling out of the Birfield joint.
 The square-shouldered snap ring goes in the shallow groove to the inside and prevents the shaft from traveling into the Birfield bell.

-This is what makes a 27 spline axle: a 27 spline star mated to a 27 spline inner axle shaft.
+This is why this is a 27 spline axle: it has a 27 spline star mated to a 27 spline inner axle shaft.
 Remember that the hub and carrier splines on this axle are 30 splines.

 You cannot install the inner axleshaft/cage/race preassembled like this - this is just for illustrative purposes.
 First the star/cage go in, then the ball bearings (one by one), then the axleshaft.